Create a cloud server

 Security

 Select security groups to filter traffic on server ports.
 Without security groups, traffic will be denied.
-If the block is missing, traffic filtering (port security) is disabled in the server network.
-With filtering disabled, all traffic will be allowed.
+If the block is missing, traffic filtering (port security) is disabled on the server network.
+With traffic filtering disabled, all traffic will be allowed.

 Access